Introducing Unmanned Self Storage: Tech + Automation Tips

 With the right software at the backend, you need to upgrade your website in two ways to enable self-service:

-- to allow tenants to select and pay for units; and
+- to allow customers to select and pay for units; and

 - to manage their account (for example, update their billing address, add new card details themselves when their old one expires, or extend/end their rental).

-This will require connecting your online sales and payments software to your website to turn it into an ecommerce site.
+This will require connecting your online booking and payments software to your website to turn it into an ecommerce site.
 If you’ve got a web team, perhaps they can do this for you.
 If not, you can hire a web agency.
-But sometimes your new back office reservations software will include a self storage ecommerce website as part of the platform, and the simplest solution is to connect it to your site’s domain (ie URL), customize it to look as much as possible like your current site—with your brand logos, colours, images, etc—and then link all of the key hyperlinks and buttons on your current website (like Choose Your Location and Book a Unit) to the ecommerce platform.
-Done right, your customers will never know your site lives on two platforms, and you and they get the benefit of a seamless reservations, payment, and fulfilment experience.
+But sometimes your new back office booking software will include a self storage ecommerce website as part of the platform, and the simplest solution is to connect it to your site’s domain (ie URL), customise it to look as much as possible like your current site—with your brand logos, colours, images, etc—and then link all of the key hyperlinks and buttons on your current website (like Choose Your Location and Book a Unit) to the ecommerce platform.
+Done right, your customers will never know your site lives on two platforms, and you and they get the benefit of a seamless booking, payment and fulfilment experience.

 Facility and unit access